jacekpietrzak/jacekpietrzak/README.md

 A passionate junior Full-Stack Developer from Poland.

-- 🔭 I'm searching for a job as a Full-Stack Developer.
+- 🔭 I'm open for a position as a Full-Stack Developer.
 - 🌱 Exploring TypeScript, NestJS, PostgreSQL and React Native.
 - ⚡ In my free time, I focus on expanding my current skill set ⚛️.
   When not in front of a computer, I concentrate on my health 🤸.